Guillem96/argon-nx/README.md

 ## Purpose

-The purpose of Argon NX is to stay immutable, so you can always inject it, without caring about other payloads getting updated (Always use ArgonNX for TegraSmash, TegraGUI, TrinkedM0 ...).
+The purpose of Argon NX is to stay immutable, so you can always inject it, without caring about other payloads getting updated (Always use ArgonNX for TegraSmash, TegraGUI, TrinkedM0...).

 ## How can it be?

 When Argon NX is injected it automatically launches the `payload.bin` loacted at `argon` directory on your SD Card root.

-If `payload.bin` is not present or VOOLUME DOWN button is pressed on payload injection, Argon NX will list all payloads located at `argon/payloads`, and you will be able tp select one of theme to launch it.
+If `payload.bin` is not present or VOOLUME DOWN button is pressed on payload injection, Argon NX will list all payloads located at `argon/payloads`, and you will be able to select one of theme to launch it.

 ## Features